Statement by AAUW HMB President, Suzanne Mau, 2020-2021

 AAUW was founded in 1881, more than 130 years ago, to open doors of education to women and to unite alumnae of different institutions for “practical” educational work.

 The Half Moon Bay branch covers the broader section of the coastside with members ranging from the south in Pescadero to the north in Montara, east to Woodside with Moss Beach and El Granada represented too.

 AAUW empowers all women and girls to reach their highest potential.
 By joining AAUW, you belong to a community that breaks through educational and economic barriers so that all women and girls have a fair chance.

 In principle and in practice, AAUW values and seeks a diverse membership.
 Membership is welcome to those who have achieved an associate or equivalent (RN), baccalaureate or higher degree from a regionally accredited college or university.

-We also have Student Affiliation open to anyone who does not already hold an undergraduate degree and are enrolled in a two-or four-year regionally accredited educational institution.
+Student Affiliation is open to anyone who does not already hold an undergraduate degree but is enrolled in a two-or four-year regionally accredited educational institution.